-- Complete the 2019-2020 FAFSA using 2018 tax information. - Use the IRS Data Retrieval Tool.
-If you can't, then you will need to collect your 2018 tax returns and others records of income.
-A full list of what you need is available at www.fafsa.gov

-During the 2019-2020 school year, file your 2020-2021 FAFSA as soon as possible.
-The form will be available October 1, 2019.
+- Complete the FAFSA using prior year tax information. - Use the IRS Data Retrieval Tool.
+If you can't, then you will need to collect your tax returns and other records of income.
+A full list of what you need is available at www.fafsa.gov - During the school year, file your FAFSA as soon as possible.
+The form will be available October 1st.
 Some financial aid funds (such as work-study) are limited and awarded on a first-come basis.

-Fall 2019 To Do List for Parents & Students:
+Fall To Do List for Parents & Students

-• Create your own FSA ID if you don't have one yet.
-(The FSA ID is a username and password that you'll use for such purposes as signing your child's Free Application for Federal Student Aid .)
+- Create your own FSA ID if you don't have one yet.
+(The FSA ID is a username and password that you'll use for such purposes as signing your child's Free Application for Federal Student Aid.)
 Note: You must create your own FSA ID.
 If your child creates it for you, or if you create your child's, that'll cause confusion later and will slow down the financial aid application process.
 (Need help?
-You and your child should watch the "How to Create an FSA ID" video) • Take a look at your financial situation, and be sure you're on the right track to pay for college. • Talk to your child about the schools he or she is considering.
+You and your child should watch the "How to Create an FSA ID" video) - Take a look at your financial situation, and be sure you're on the right track to pay for college. - Talk to your child about the schools he or she is considering.
 Ask why those schools appeal to your child, and help him or her clarify goals and priorities.
-Note those school's financial aid priority deadlines which can be found on the school websites under the financial aid office tab (if you do not apply by the priority deadline the school could run out of aid by the time you apply). • Make sure your child is looking into or already has applied for scholarships. • Ask your employer whether scholarships are available for employees' children.
+Note those school's financial aid priority deadlines which can be found on the school websites under the financial aid office tab (if you do not apply by the priority deadline the school could run out of aid by the time you apply). - Make sure your child is looking into or already has applied for scholarships. - Ask your employer whether scholarships are available for employees' children.